 This week is a do-over for last week because we had Monday off, Tuesday was a 2-hour delay and Thursday was a snow day so we didn’t anything done last week!
 This week we’re continuing Blends Bootcamp and really diving into blending and decoding words!
-We are continuing our district-mandated Wit And Wisdom requirements, and our foundational skills curriculum.
+We are continuing our district-mandated requirements and our foundational skills curriculum.
 And this week, we’re finishing our Penguins Research Project and writing about the characters in Three Little Pigs.

 Note: This year, my goal is to show you that you can use our TKS resources along with required curriculums and continue to have fun, so you’ll see that happening throughout the school year!

 - We are required to wear masks indoors but not at recess.

 - We can have shared supplies and centers while maintaining 3 feet of distance when possible.

 - We are keeping our enhanced cleaning procedures (wipe down surfaces throughout the day, steam sanitize the room daily, hand sanitizer/hand washing throughout the day, steam mop the floors daily, etc)

 - I have added an air purifier to our classroom after reading the research from Johns Hopkins that these can help reduce the spread of Covid and other germs.
 CLICK HERE TO SEE THE PURIFIER I ORDERED!